softwaresaved/byte-sized-rse/episodes/22-example-code.md

 ## Examining the Code

-Next, let’s take a look at the code, which is in the root directory of the repository in a file called `climate_analysis.py`.
+Next, let's take a look at the code, which is in the root directory of the repository in a file called `climate_analysis.py`.

 ```python
 import string